-18. The MCPTT server sends an MCPTT private call response to MCPTT client 1 indicating that MCPTT client 3 has accepted the call.
+23. The MCPTT server sends an MCPTT private call response to MCPTT client 1 indicating that MCPTT client 3 has accepted the call.

-19. The media plane for communication between MCPTT client 1 and MCPTT client 3 is established.
+24. The media plane for communication between MCPTT client 1 and MCPTT client 3 is established.
+MCPTT client 1 and MCPTT client 3 set up a security association if end-to-end encryption is used for this call.

 * * * * * NEXT CHANGE * * * * *